The Number One HR Solution on Salesforce

 • Virtual reality (VR) and augmented reality (AR) training modules are predicted to rise by 300% in adoption rates by 2029.61

-• Chatbots and virtual assistants will handle 45% of employee inquiries and HR-related tasks by 2030.62
+• Chatbots, like Whatsapp chatbots and virtual assistants will handle 45% of employee inquiries and HR-related tasks by 2030.62

 • By 2030, over 50% of the workforce will engage in gig work, either full-time or as a supplement to their primary jobs.63